In the guide

 Under the Act a person who carries on a sunbed business in premises they occupy, manage or have control over (referred to as 'relevant premises') must make sure that:

-- no-one under the age of 18 uses a sunbed on relevant premises to which the business relates
+- no one under 18 uses a sunbed on relevant premises to which the business relates

-- no offer is made by, or on behalf of, the sunbed business to make a sunbed available for use on relevant premises to a person under the age of 18
+- no offer is made by, or on behalf of, the sunbed business to make a sunbed available for use on relevant premises to a person under 18

-- no person under the age of 18 is present at any time in a restricted zone* unless they are providing services to the sunbed business - for example, if they are an employee
+- no person under 18 is present at any time in a restricted zone* unless they are providing services to the sunbed business - for example, if they are an employee

 Exemption for medical treatment